 Curb Appeal

 Rain chains also double as a water feature.
 Rather than water pouring through a downspout, you’ll hear the soothing sound of water gently dripping down the chains or into the cups.
-Some rain chains are even designed to chime as they guide rainwater to the ground.
+Some rain chains even chime as they guide rainwater to the ground.

 Maintenance